 COMMENTARY: The spiritual and professional reverberations of the founding president’s lifework are incalculable.

 SANTA PAULA, Calif. — He was the biggest man on campus.
 He was so big that when he slapped you on the back you had trouble not falling over.
 His laughter was booming and infectious; his humility was tremendous.
 Excepting those traits, he nearly fit the profile of Aristotle’s magnanimous man.
 But he would have been the last person to think so.

 Ronald McArthur, the founding president of Thomas Aquinas College (TAC), died Thursday, Oct.
 17, at the age of 89.
 He had retired from teaching in 1991; he returned in 2002, continuing until this spring.

 When I came to TAC as a freshman, McArthur was about 80.
-He’d taught my mother 30 years before.
-He remembered her enthusiasm, and he seemed to have decided to look after me.
+He’d taught my mother 30 years before, and he remembered her enthusiasm — and he seemed to have decided to look after me.
 When I tentatively asked him to direct my senior thesis — tentatively, the way you’d ask Stan Musial to give you batting tips — he responded as if I’d done him the honor in asking.
 That’s how Dr. McArthur was.

 He took intellectual disagreements and perplexities seriously.
 He was one of those rare, experienced professors who would engage with all student questions, instead of answering what he thought had or should have been asked.

 He was frank and idealistic to the point of worldly impracticality.
 Once, in the college’s early lean years, he told a hesitant donor that if he (the donor) didn’t believe in TAC’s mission he shouldn’t support the school.